Photo by: Helle Sydendal/PH Medier

 I trusted my doctors and followed their thyroid drug protocol to the letter never once thinking they might not know everything there was to know about hypothyroidism.
 I trusted them as the experts especially when I became pregnant again in late 2008.
 I assumed that in New York City, one of the greatest cities in the world, doctors would have all the answers.

 I would later learn that my Ivy League medical school trained and top awarded doctors did not know enough about hypothyroidism, especially the dangers of hypothyroidism and pregnancy.
 Under their care my TSH (thyroid stimulating hormone), the gold standard for measuring thyroid function, reached levels far above the recommended reference range for pregnancy endangering the life of my fetus and I miscarried.

 How could I have trusted my doctors unquestioningly and not been a better advocate for my child?

 I graduated in 1993 with an Honors Bachelor of Science degree in Neuroscience from the University of Toronto with High Distinction receiving multiple scholarships and prestigious awards.
-I worked for several years as a high school science teacher for intellectually gifted students.
+I worked for several years as a high school science teacher in a specialized school for intellectually gifted students.
 At Columbia University in 2002, I obtained an M.A. in Organizational Psychology and an Ed.M. in Counseling Psychology.
 A distinguished Columbia University professor selected me as the team leader for his research team during the course of my studies.
 I was no stranger to scientific research.
 So why hadn’t I used my science background and research skills to learn everything I could about my thyroid disease?

 October is National Miscarriage Awareness month in the U.S..
 My blog Hypothyroid Mom launched on October 1, 2012, intentionally timed during Miscarriage Awareness Month in memory of the baby I lost to hypothyroidism and in dedication to my two boys who beat the odds and made it to the world.